Filing GSTR-3B Quarterly for Small Taxpayers

 Registered individuals who have opted to quarterly file their GSTR-3B returns from 1st January 2021 must pay their monthly taxes by depositing an amount in the electronic cash ledger that is equal to

-A registered person will not be eligible for the above procedures unless he has filed the return for the tax period preceding such month.
+A registered person will be ineligible for the above procedures unless he has filed the return for the tax period preceding such month.
 A complete tax period is one in which the individual is registered from the first to the last day of the tax period.

 What deems monthly or quarterly filing of GSTR-3B?